rikhuijzer/PrecompileSignatures.jl/README.md

 # PrecompileSignatures.jl

-Generate precompile directives by reading all method signatures in a package

 This package reads all method signatures in a package and generates precompile directives for any concrete signature that it can find.
 This is a brute force way method for reducing the time to first X.